eldridgejm/eldridgejm.github.io/pages/faq/recrequest.md

 your future.
 Therefore I feel it would be academic malpractice not to warn you that a "standard" letter might actually *hurt* your chances at being admitted to very competitive programs.
-A top school might expect you to be able to find three people who can write you "good" letters, and including a "standard" letter in your application is a signal that you were unable to do so.
+A top school might expect you to be able to find three people who can write you "strong" letters, and including a "standard" letter in your application is a signal that you were unable to do so.

 That said, I feel that admissions committees must be realistic.
-At a large school like UCSD, it can be hard to find three people who know you well enough to write three good letters.
+At a large school like UCSD, it can be hard to find three people who know you well enough to write three "strong" letters.
 But I also believe that many students, not understanding the role of recommendations, mistakenly choose their letter writers based on the classes in which they received the highest grade as opposed to who knows them best.